Ecuador Frequently Asked Questions

 8.1 How do I get my Ecuadorian residency?

 There are numerous options for obtaining Ecuadorian residency.
 The two most common options are a pensioner's visa (requires proof of receiving a monthly pension) and an investor's visa (requires a minimum investment in either in municipal property value or a bank account).
+There is also now a visa for Digital Nomads.

 8.2 Can I bring my pets?